HelalBR/CognicaoVisual/README.md

 # Creating the Convolutional Neural Network

 Since we are using the Google Colab plataform, there is no need to prepare an environment to execute the Neural Network.
-Simply [click here](https://colab.research.google.com/drive/13nPasXwH141iL9O5fqDcbtoYr5VVhpv7?hl=en) to open the Google Colab Notebok containing the untrained neural network.
+Simply [click here](https://colab.research.google.com/drive/1fecPOfW5oZC3WviqG5GRXs6URtlkAobd?authuser=1&hl=pt-BR) to open the Google Colab Notebok containing the untrained neural network.
 First thing we need to do is change the runtime type to use a GPU as hardware accelerator.
 To do so, select Runtime and then Select Runtime Type.
 Under Hardware Accelerator, choose GPU in the dropdown menu and then click in save.
 That's all the configuration we need to do.

 Note: to execute every step just click on the play button located at the top left corner of each box that contain code.

 #### Step 1
+First we need to install a library called imgaug.
+This python library helps you with augmenting images for your machine learning projects.
+It converts a set of input images into a new, much larger set of slightly altered images.
+Just run this Step and wait for its completion.

+#### Step 2
-We need to import all the libraries used to train and validate the neural network (numpy, tensorflow and keras).
-Also, we need to import the libraries used to manipulate the files and plot graphs (matlibplot, os and PIL).
-After executing Step 1 you should get an output like this:
+We need to import all the libraries used to train and validate the neural network.
+Also, we need to import the libraries used to manipulate the files and plot graphs.
+After executing Step 2 you should get an output like this:

 ```json
 [name: "/device:CPU:0"